 The wings include four unique spar shapes, double T extrusions which correspond to the aerofoil section on the front and rear spars.
 They consist of hundreds of small handmade components and are assembled in a sophisticated jig.
 On completion of the basic structure, the wings are skinned and the leading edges and tips attached.
 Depending on the customer’s requirements, eight original Browning machine guns may be fitted, complete with ammunition boxes, chutes, pneumatics and activation equipment, before the wings are mated to the centre section.

 The familiar shape of the Hurricane is produced by a series of wooden formers and individual wooden stringers fitted around the fuselage, including a plywood structure known as the “dog kennel” that houses the pilot, instruments, windscreen and canopy.
-A similar structure, comprising three removable undertrays, forms the distinctive ventral fin around the tailwheel, which was added to aid spin recovery.
+A similar structure forms the distinctive ventral fin around the tailwheel, which was added to aid spin recovery.